AliSoftware/OHHTTPStubs/README.md

 The `OHHTTPStubs` project is provided as a Xcode project that generates a static library, to easily integrate it with your project.

-So even if you can drag & drop the `.h` & `.m` files of `OHHTTPStubs` in your own project, a cleaner way to integrate it would be using an Xcode4 workspace:

 * Add the `OHHTTPStubs.xcodeproj` project to your application workspace, next to your application project
 * Link `libOHHTTPStubs.a` with your application project
 * When you need to use `OHHTTPStubs` classes, import the headers using square brackets: `#import <OHHTTPStubs/OHHTTPStubs.h>`

 _Note: due to a bug in Xcode4, you will have to ensure that the `libOHHTTPStubs.a` file reference added in your project has its path referenced as "Relative to Build Products" as it should.
-If it is not the case, please read the [detailed instructions here](http://github.com/AliSoftware/OHHTTPStubs/wiki/Detailed-Integration-Instruction).
+If it is not the case, please read the [detailed instructions here](http://github.com/AliSoftware/OHHTTPStubs/wiki/Detailed-Integration-Instruction)._

+_Note: you may also drag the `.h` & `.m` files of `OHHTTPStubs` directly in your own project instead, but this generally is less cleaner to nicely manage your projects later._

 ## Change Log